Tools I use and recommend to others.

 • Terminal

-I know people like iTerm, but I don’t even know the benefits I get by using it.
-So I just have stuck with the built-in terminal.
+I know people like iTerm, but I’m not even sure what benefits it offers.
+So I’ve just stuck with the built-in Terminal.

 Design